eigenfunctor/web-project-template/README.md

 - You can acquire a shell into both the `client` and `server` containers respectively by running:
   - `docker-compose -f dev.yml exec client bash`
   - `docker-compose -f dev.yml exec server bash`
-- You can run tests in watch mode for both the `client` and `server` containers respectively by running:
+- You can run tests in watch mode for the `server` container by running:
-  - `docker-compose -f dev.yml exec client yarn test:watch`
   - `docker-compose -f dev.yml exec server yarn test:watch`

 ### Testing
 CI/CD pipelines will use the `test.yml` docker-compose configuration to run automated tests across the application.
-A mock Postgres database and connection is provisioned as a service for each test suite.